FatihSahin/test-flask-sample/README.md

 * This sample solution uses four TestFlask nuget packages.
 However, I have not deployed them to nuget.org yet.
 In order to create TestFlask nuget packages, clone [test-flask](https://github.com/FatihSahin/test-flask) repo

-* Build [test-flask](https://github.com/FatihSahin/test-flask) solution first, after that you need to prepare three nuget packages.
+* Build [test-flask](https://github.com/FatihSahin/test-flask) solution first, after that you need to prepare four nuget packages.
 You should create a folder in your machine to use it as nuget local repo.
 Configure your VS to use that local nuget repo as well.

     1. Copy TestFlaskAddin.Fody package to your local nuget repo folder (This package will already be prepared inside NugetBuild folder when you properly build test-flask solution)